OrchidProtocol/blog.orchid.com/publishing-process.md

 Blog posts are stored in the `src/pages/blog` directory as Markdown (`.md`) files.

-A [simple HTML file](blog-utility.html) that generates most of the required markdown has been added to the repository.
+A [utility](https://orchid-blog-md.netlify.app/) that generates most of the required markdown has been created.
+[Repo link.](https://github.com/CircleClick/orchid-blog-md)

 &nbsp;